-- When the temperature (including wind chill) is above 25 degrees, the regularly scheduled outdoor time will be followed. - If the weather is between 20 and 25 degrees, the class will go outside for an abbreviated amount of time. - If the weather is under 20 degrees, the children will be kept indoors. - We often go outside if it is snowing or raining lightly.
+- When the real-feel temperature is between 33 and 89 degrees, the regularly scheduled outdoor time will be followed. - If the real-feel temperature is between 90-94 degrees or 21-32 degrees, the class will go outside for an abbreviated amount of time (15-20 minutes). - If the real-feel temperature is under 20 degrees or above 95 degrees, the children will be kept indoors.

+• We often go outside if it is snowing or raining lightly.
 Families should prepare their children for the weather each day based on our policy.